SYBIL

 A node is any agent that can receive information, process it, and act.

 Nodes are not equal.
-In the eyes of the graph, there is only one fundamental axis along which they differ: compute.
+In the eyes of the graph, one fundamental axis separates them: compute.

 But intelligence in isolation is inert.
 A superintelligent node with no connections is a god in solitary confinement.
-A brain in a jar can solve every equation and change nothing.
+A brain in a jar can solve equations all day and change nothing.

 Power requires topology.